-All Whai Rawa members who are New Zealand tax residents need to provide Whai Rawa with a New Zealand IRD number, a PIR, and an RSCT rate, or they will be defaulted to the highest tax rates.
+All Whai Rawa members who are New Zealand tax residents need to provide Whai Rawa with a New Zealand IRD number, a PIR, and an RSCT rate.
+If these tax rates aren’t supplied, they will be defaulted to the highest tax rates.

 Check you are on the right PIR and RSCT rate here.

 If you do not provide your New Zealand IRD number or overseas equivalent tax file number within six (6) weeks of applying, we will not be able to complete your application.